christopher-besch/homepage/src/articles/03_gentoo/gentoo_01.md

 When you only use Ethernet, you can simply [install dhcpcd](https://wiki.gentoo.org/wiki/Handbook:AMD64/Installation/System#DHCP_via_dhcpcd_.28any_init_system.29).
 If instead you rely on Wi-Fi, you should use NetworkManager.

-The installation is described [here](https://wiki.gentoo.org/wiki/NetworkManager); this paragraph only summarizes the most important steps.
+The installation is described [here](https://wiki.gentoo.org/wiki/NetworkManager);
+this paragraph only summarizes the most important steps.
 You have to enable the `networkmanager` and `wifi` USE flags, update your system using `emerge --ask --changed-use --deep @world` and install NetworkManager `emerge --ask net-misc/networkmanager`.
 A really useful but not mandatory addition is `gnome-extra/nm-applet`.
 It offers a graphical interface for connecting to networks.

 # Programs I Use
-Installing software on Gentoo is often as simple as installing the appropriate package.
+Installing software on Gentoo is often as simple as emerging the appropriate package.
 For me this means installing:

 - `app-admin/keepass`: A local password manager.